Madhu Mohana: Club career

 Madhu began his football career with Under-23 side Young Lions in the S.League in 2009.
 He was one of the Young Lions players involved in an on-pitch fight with Beijing Guoan Talent players in their S.League match on 7 September 2010.
 He was charged by the Football Association of Singapore for gross misconduct and bringing the game into disrepute and was banned for four months and fined S$1,000 for his part in the brawl.
 Madhu signed with Woodlands Wellington for the 2011 S.League season.

 In late 2011, it was announced that Madhu was selected to be part of the new LionsXII team competing in the Malaysia Super League.
 After the LionsXII disbanded in 2015, Madhu signed for Warriors for the 2016 S.League campaign.
 On 27 May 2016, he scored his first goal for Warriors FC against Geylang International FC in the RHB Singapore Cup.

 In 2017, Madhu joined Tampines Rovers.
 He was released by the team prior to the start of season.

 In early 2018, Madhu signed for Negeri Sembilan F.A., but he was again released by the team days before the start of 2018 Malaysia Super League season.
 Madhu re-signed with Tampines Rovers in March the same year.
 He was released by Tampines Rovers at the end of the 2021 season.
 He was offered contracts by Singapore Premier League (SPL) clubs and also Thai League 2 clubs but rejected them.

-In April 2022, Madhu trained with SPL clubBalestier Khalsa and subsequently signed with Balestier in June.
+In April 2022, Madhu trained with SPL club Balestier Khalsa and subsequently signed with Balestier in June.